Conflict Management Interview Questions

 Tips to assess candidates’ conflict management skills in interviews

-- Ask candidates about their approach to dealing with disagreements and explain any previous experience in detail.
+- Ask candidates about their approach to dealing with disagreements and explain any previous experience.
 Look for candidates who analyze the situation and issue before confronting a colleague.

 - Good listeners and empathizers are great at solving conflicts professionally.
-These people can be a great addition in your team, as they manage to keep their coworkers calm.
+These people can be a great addition to your team, as they keep their coworkers calm.

 - Strong communication abilities and good conflict management skills go hand-in-hand.
 Candidates who express their views clearly and know how to have a healthy discussion are more likely to resolve issues that occur at work.